-In addition to the minimum admissions requirements, those applying to the Junior – Intermediate division must have the equivalent of at least three full undergraduate credits*, averaging 70 percent, in one of the below teaching subject areas listed such that:
+In addition to the minimum admissions requirements, those applying to the Junior – Intermediate division must have the equivalent of at least 3.0 full undergraduate credits*, averaging 70%, in one of the below teaching subject areas listed such that:

-- At least one full undergraduate credit must be at the second year level or above.
+- At least 1.0 full undergraduate credit must be at the second year level or above.

-*A full undergraduate university (degree-level) credit is the equivalent of 1 academic year of study.
-For example, a full university course normally runs from September to April or is the equivalent of 2 semester-long courses.
+*1.0 full undergraduate university (degree-level) credit is the equivalent of 1.0 academic year of study.
+For example, a full university course normally runs from September to April or is the equivalent of two semester-long courses.

 **Teachable subject credits not completed by the application deadline must show as ‘in progress’ on the transcript submitted at the time of application.